CommittedtoQuality/CommittedtoQuality/README.md

 <strong><em>Balance technical acumen with user advocacy - with equal emphasis on both.</em></strong> <br/>
 <strong><em> Influence the building of the software before the software is built.</em></strong> <br/>
 <strong><em>Devoted to the quality of the SDLC. </em></strong>

+#### My favorite (QA and programming related) quotes:
+> - Everything is easy, when you know how to do this.
+> - Don't talk, just try to do.

 <h2>👨‍💻 Quality Engineering Projects:</h2>